Aardwolf-Social/aardwolf-interface/README.md

 **File Naming Convention**
 The current naming convention is: `directoryname_description.html` This is done to be able to find, and organize files quickly while troubleshooting.
+The current exception to this rule is the "miscellaneous" parts which go into /templates/elements.
+Even then those may have a better place elsewhere.

 **Developer Resources**